ABOUT US & OUR MISSION STATEMENT

 At The MirIAM, our staff is made up of volunteers, pastors, lay leaders, and counselors.
 Our clinical counseling staff members are at various stages of licensure with the North Carolina Substance Abuse Professional Practice Board.
 While some are fully licensed, others are registered with the board and seeking licensure or are provisionally licensed.
 To verify a counselor's credentials, or for detailed information about levels of licensure, please visit the North Carolina Substance Abuse Professional Practice Board at www.ncsappb.org.

-I have worked as non-sworn member of the Morehead City Police Department for 15 years and served 4 years in the US Army prior to that.
+My present job is an Accounting Specialist for the town of Morehead City.
+Before taking on my present job, I worked at the Morehead City Police Dept. for over twenty years.
+I have also served 4 years in the US Army prior to that.
 I have an Associate’s Degree in Business Administration and have served on three previous boards holding positions of Secretary, Treasurer and President.
 I have witnessed firsthand how quickly someone’s life can be turned upside down by addiction.
 I am very honored to part of the MirIAM and eager to help in any way I can.

-I have worked in early childhood education for the past thirty-five years.
+I have worked in early childhood education for the past thirty-five yrs.
 I have had the opportunity to change and shape young lives in our community.
-I have lived with and seen first hand the effects the of addiction in a family unit.
-My passion and love of wanting to make a positive change in all family units helped motivate me to answer God's calling to get involved in the MirIam.
-May God continue to bless the program.
+I have lived with and seen first hand the effects of addiction in a family unit.
+My passion and love of wanting to make a positive change in all family units helped motivate me to answer God's calling to get involved in the MirIAM.
+May God continue to bless this program

-Max has been with MirIAM for a couple years, work mainly in the Thrift store overseeing the day to day operation.
+Max has been with the MirIAM for a few years now.
+He worked mainly in the MirIAM Treasures Thrift Store mainly overseeing the day to day operations.